 Attendees of the 67th AACTE Annual Meeting in Atlanta were offered an opportunity to meet with a U.S. Department of Education official to discuss the Teacher Quality Partnership (TQP) grants and how they may explore applying for them in the future.

 In a concurrent session presentation, Mia Howerton of the U.S. Department of Education Office of Innovation and Improvement provided attendees with an overview of the TQP grants and what the profile of a successful grantee applicant typically looks like.
 With the TQP program now in its third grant cycle, Howerton reviewed the successes and challenges of the program and shared its lessons with audience members.

 Editor’s Note: Professor Hollins inspired attendees of AACTE’s recent Annual Meeting in Atlanta during the Speaker Spotlight Session.
 (View a video recording of her speech here, and read another version in this Hechinger Report piece, which includes the video she played during her address.)
 To follow up on her presentation, we invited Hollins to explore her topic in a series of blogs for Ed Prep Matters.
-This is the first post in the series.
+This is the second post in the series.

 Teaching is an interpretive practice that requires knowledge of the community where students grow and develop, and where they are socialized.
 Students’ initial and ongoing learning happens within a particular community; is framed by the ideologies and practices of the community; is influenced by the experiences, interests, and values shared among members of the community; and is appropriated through the learner’s perception, which is developed within the particular community.
 The initial learning that happens within a community constitutes the intellectual, psychological, social, and emotional development of the individual person.

 AACTE Breakfast Was Forum for Discussion